realm/realm-SharedTasks/README.md

 In this section we will rename and then configure the TasksLoginViewController that will allow you to log in an existing user account, or create a new account

-1. Open the  `view controller` file in the project naivator.
+1. Open the  `view controller` file in the project navigator.
 Click once on it to enable editing of the file name; change the name to `TasksLoginViewController` and press return to rename the file.

 2. Clicking on the filename should also have opened the newly renamed file in the editor.
 Here too you should replace all references to `ViewController` in the comments and class name with `TasksLoginViewController`